Lightning-AI/pytorch-lightning/docs/source/common/hyperparameters.rst

 Often times we train many versions of a model.
 You might share that model or come back to it a few months later at which point it is very useful to know how that model was trained (i.e.: what learning rate, neural network, etc...).

-Lightning has a standardized way of saving that information for you in checkpoints and YAML files.
+Lightning has a standardized way of saving the information for you in checkpoints and YAML files.
 The goal here is to improve readability and reproducibility.

 save_hyperparameters